LEARN

 Santarém Conure

-The Santarém Conure was historically listed as a subspecies in the Pyrrhura picta complex.
+The Santarém Conure was historically considered a subspecies in the Pyrrhura picta complex.

 Size: